Das Kapital: Marx's aims and method

-Marx's method of presentation in Das Kapital, as he explained in the postface to the second German edition, differed from his method of inquiry.
+Marx's method of presentation in Capital, as he explained in the postface to the second German edition, differed from his method of inquiry.
 The inquiry involved appropriating the material in detail, analysing its different forms of development, and tracking down their inner connections.
 Only after this work was done could the "real movement be appropriately presented".
 This process corresponds to what he termed the "descending path", moving from the confused appearances of economic life to uncover the essence at its deepest layer.
 The presentation, conversely, follows an "ascending path", starting from the most abstract essence to progressively clarify phenomenal forms and arrive back at the concrete totality.
-Consequently, Das Kapital begins by laying out foundational concepts—such as the commodity, value, and money—in a somewhat a priori fashion in the opening chapters, making the initial reading particularly arduous.
+Consequently, Capital begins by laying out foundational concepts—such as the commodity, value, and money—in a somewhat a priori fashion in the opening chapters, making the initial reading particularly arduous.
 Marx's argument unfolds not in a linear, brick-by-brick manner, but more like an "onion", starting from surface appearances, moving to a conceptual core, and then growing outward again, with concepts becoming richer and more meaningful as the analysis progresses.

 A key aspect of Marx's method is the use of abstraction.
 Recognising that social science cannot conduct controlled experiments in a laboratory, Marx employed the "power of abstraction" to isolate and analyse the fundamental dynamics of capitalism.
 His analysis focuses on the capitalist mode of production in its "pure" form, often abstracting from historical contingencies or specific empirical variations to reveal underlying structures and tendencies.
-His method makes use of several distinctive "thought figures", such as the analysis of phenomena as twofold or contradictory; "eversion", where elements switch their hierarchical position; and the processes of abstraction and personification through which social relations take shape.

 The dialectical method is central to Marx's approach, though he never wrote a separate treatise on it.
 Derived from Hegel but "turned right side up again" in a materialist framework, Marx's dialectic views economic phenomena not in isolation but in their inner connection as an "integrated totality, structured around, and by, a basic predominant mode of production".
-It aims to understand "every historically developed form as being in a fluid state, in motion", grasping the "transient aspect" of society by uncovering the internal contradictions that drive its development and eventual disappearance.
+It aims to understand "every historically developed form as being in a fluid state, in motion", grasping the "transient aspect" of a society by uncovering the internal contradictions that drive its development and eventual disappearance.
 A central dialectical theme is the distinction between a phenomenon's essence (or content) and its appearance (or form), such as the way the wage conceals the underlying exploitation of labour.
 Rather than a closed system of thesis, antithesis, and synthesis, Marx's dialectic is an "expansionary logic", where contradictions are internalised and lead to further development of the argument, revealing a "perpetual expansion of the contradictions".
-The dialectic in Das Kapital is also interpreted by some as a critique of the "transhistorical" view of history; rather than positing a universal logic of history, Marx identifies a specific directional dynamic inherent only to the capitalist social formation, driven by its internal contradictions.
+The dialectic in Capital is also interpreted by some as a critique of the "transhistorical" view of history; rather than positing a universal logic of history, Marx identifies a specific directional dynamic inherent only to the capitalist social formation, driven by its internal contradictions.